What's Happening at The Mag

 We have a wonderful selection of free books in the Parish Hall beside the front door.
 You may select something that interests you and keep it or return it for someone else to read.

-Cold weather has arrived and we regularly have people coming in looking for warm clothing.
-We need coatsjacketsgloveswarm socks, etc. We have a special need for men’s clothing: pants--waist size 32-40; shirts--medium, large and extra large.
+We have people coming in regularly looking for clothing.
+We have a special need for men’s clothing: pants--waist size 32-40; shirts--medium, large and extra large.

 We thank those of you who are bringing in items for the food pantry.
 We continue to need canned goods such as meats, chicken, Vienna Sausages, beef, Spam, stew, etc. Ramen noodles are also a good choice.
 Food baskets are located in the narthex and the Parish Hall.
 Also, we are pleased to announce that we have received a grant for the coming year from Health Foundation of Kershaw County in the amount of $5,400.00 to aid in keeping our pantry stocked for those in need.